Gideon Shryock: Career

+In 1827, he received the commission for the Frankfort State Capitol and moved to Frankfort to be close to the project.
+In 1829, he married Elizabeth P. Bacon of Frankfort.
+Gideon and Elizabeth Shryock at 10 children.
+Shryock named his first son, the fourth child after his mentor William Strickland.
+However, his son William did not become an architect.
+Shryock's son Charles, was the only son that followed in his footsteps.

 Following the completed construction of the Frankfort State Capitol, in 1831, Shryock moved his family back to Lexington.
 In 1833, the cholera pandemic took the life of Gideon's father, Mathias Shryock.
 His father died on June 14 and was among sixty deaths that day due to the pandemic.
 He was buried at the Episcopal graveyard in Lexington.
 Gideon and an old friend of his father, Nicholas Heddington made to make funeral arrangements, fabricate the coffin, and bury the body as no funerals were being held and the gravediggers were too frightened of the pandemic.
 Gideon erected a monumental gravestone for his father's burial place.
 The monument consisted of a stone base supporting Doric columns supporting a horizontal slab.
 Between the base and upper slab is the inscribed vertical stone.

-In 1835, Shryock moves to Louisville.
+In 1835, Shryock moved to Louisville.
 Gideon Shryock practiced his profession extensively in Louisville.
 He lived in three-story brick residences that he built at the corner of 8th street and Madison Street in Louisville.
 Shryock was a devout Baptist.
 He lived in Louisville for 45 years and died at that place on June 19, 1880.
 He was nearly 78 years old when he died.
 Shryock is buried in the Shryock family plot at Cave Hill Cemetery in Louisville, Kentucky.